Avtex19/api-response-faker/README.md

 3. Start the backend server
 `npm run dev`

-### (Optional) If you need to initialize your own SQLite database, make sure db file exists in /back-end

 4. Open a new terminal and start the frontend
 - `cd ../front-end`